FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/effectivecost.md

 # Effective Cost

 Effective Cost represents a cost inclusive of the impacts of all reduced rates and discounts, augmented with the [*amortization*](#glossary:amortization) of relevant purchases (one-time or recurring) paid to cover future eligible charges.
 The *amortized* portion included should be proportional to the [Pricing Quantity](#pricingquantity) and the time granularity of the data.
+Effective Cost does not mix or "blend" costs across multiple charges of the same service.
 This cost is denominated in the [Billing Currency](#billingcurrency).
 The Effective Cost is commonly utilized to track and analyze spending trends.

 This column resolves two challenges that are faced by practitioners: